-Another delicate issue for companies to consider is with regards to potential legal implications of the

-International Criminal Judicial Assistance Law ("ICJAL"), which was promulgated by the Standing Committee of the National People's Congress of China on October 26, 2018.
-Companies in China commonly conducts internal investigations on corruption for foreign law considerations such as the Foreign Corrupt Practices Act ("FCPA"), but now this practice is substantially impacted by the newly enacted ICJAL in October 2018, which expressly stipulates that institutions, organizations and individuals within the territory of China shall not provide evidence materials and assistance provided in this law to foreign countries, without the consent of the competent authority of China.
+Another delicate issue for companies to consider is with regards to potential legal implications of the International Criminal Judicial Assistance Law ("ICJAL"), which was promulgated by the Standing Committee of the National People's Congress of China on October 26, 2018.
+Companies in China commonly conducts internal investigations on corruption for foreign law considerations such as the Foreign Corrupt Practices Act ("FCPA"), but now this practice is substantially impacted by the ICJAL issued in October 2018, which expressly stipulates that institutions, organizations and individuals within the territory of China shall not provide evidence materials and assistance provided in this law to foreign countries, without the consent of the competent authority of China.
 The ICJAL applies to criminal proceedings with a wide coverage of activities potentially deemed assistance thereto.
 Upon analysis of different types of FCPA investigations in China, it is our view that as long as the investigation could potentially lead to a criminal resolution with the US authorities, it is within the zone of danger and the likelihood of the applicability of the ICJAL on the current FCPA investigations is substantially high with legal implications to be ascertained.

-Restriction on cross-border data transfer is another pitfall of which companies need to be aware.
+In April 2024, seven departments, including the National Supervisory Commission, the Supreme People's Court, and the Supreme People's Procuratorate, jointly issued specific regulations to implement the ICJAL, mandating to establish a working mechanism under the State Council to review the application for the cross-border transfer of criminal evidence.
+Consequently, either directly conducted by the foreign authorities, or collaterally through instructing companies in China to collect evidence through internal investigation, any provision of criminal evidence or related information from entities, organizations, or individuals within China to foreign parties is subject to review and approval by this working mechanism.Restriction on cross-border data transfer is another pitfall of which companies need to be aware.
 The Cyber Security Law, promulgated in 2016 and took effect in 2017, establishes the basic framework of cybersecurity and data localisation obligations in China.
-In 2021, the Data Security Law and the Personal Information Protection Law were promulgated and took effect, and so far, the measures to implement the provisions of the aforementioned laws regarding cross-border transfer have been formulated, further imposing certain controls in this regard.
+In 2021, the Data Security Law and the Personal Information Protection Law were promulgated and took effect, and so far, the regulations and implementation rules to implement the provisions of the aforementioned laws regarding cross-border transfer have been formulated, further imposing certain controls in this regard, while also detailing the regulatory framework for the cross-border transfer of personal information and important data.